sourcebots/docs/content/api/servo-board/GPIO.md

 title: GPIO
 ---

-You can use the GPIO pins to read and write individual pins of the servo assembly.
+You can use the GPIO _(General Purpose Input/Output)_ pins to read and write individual pins of the servo assembly.
 These can be used for anything, from microswitches to LEDs.
 GPIO is only available on pins 2 to 12, because pins 0 and 1 are reserved for communication with our kit.

 ## Pin Mode
 GPIO pins support 4 different modes, allowing it to work in 4 different ways.
 A pin can only have 1 mode at a time, and certain pins aren't compatible with certain modes.
 These Pin modes are stored in an [enum](https://docs.python.org/3/library/enum.html) which needs to be imported to use.